hubt/k8s-faq/README.md

 It just works.
 EBS volumes are specific to an Availability Zone, and Kubernetes knows which AZ a volume is in.
 When a new pod needs that volume it the pod is  automatically scheduled in the Availability Zone of the volume.

-## Does Kubernetes support the new Amazon Load Balancer (ALB)?
+## Does Kubernetes support the new AWS App Load Balancer (ALB)?

-Not currently.
+Support for AWS ALB Ingress Controller available with CoreOS distribution of Kubernetes (Tectonic).
+This effort is available at this repository: https://github.com/coreos/alb-ingress-controller

 ## Is there a way to give a pod a separate IAM role that has different permissions than the default instance IAM policy?